andiweli/stouyapi/HOWTO-SETUP.rst

 *NOTE: Using* ``/srv`` *as base directory is just an example.
 You can put the code anywhere you want; just make sure to use the correct path you use in all configuration files.*

-Now first download the stouyapi code and files to your computer.

 In a terminal, create a new directory by typing::

     # mkdir /srv